 * Other day trip alternatives or add ons : Hike Mount Nokogiri-- Where you'll find beautiful buddhas craved out of stones and stunning views over looking Mt. fuji on a a clear day.
 Bike in Hitachi Seaside Park-- for stunning views of epic landscapes overflowing with flowers.
 This spot is seasonal so I recommend going to their website to see what flowers are in bloom when you visit, this will determine if this day trip is worth taking.
 Best Times to visit are Summer for Nemophila's and Autumn for a really epic field of Kochia "summer cypress"that turns from green to crimson, an unbelievably dramatically stunning sight.

 DAYS 5 & 6 --

-Lake Kawaguchi is about a 3 hour trip from Tokyo with some fascinating stops along the way, so instead of making it a day trip, I recommend staying over night.
-Lake Kawaguchi is part of the Fuji Five Lakes and its at the base of Mt.
-Fuji so the views can be stunning from this spot.
+Lake Kawaguchi is about a 3 hour trip from Tokyo with some fascinating stops along the way, so instead of making it a day trip, I recommend staying overnight.
+Lake Kawaguchi is part of the Fuji Five Lakes, and it is at the base of Mt.
+Fuji, so the views can be stunning from this spot.
 Keep in mind that Mt.
 Fuji is not always visible because of clouds.
 Best times to see Mt.
-Fuji are early morning ( before 9am )and during the late afternoon.
-Lake Kawaguchiko is the most accessible of the five lakes via train / bus and is also a hot spring resort town full of activities.
+Fuji are early morning (before 9 am)and during the late afternoon.
+Lake Kawaguchiko is the most accessible of the five lakes via train/bus and is also a hot spring resort town full of activities.

-In the town there are hot spring baths "Onsen", different Festivals offered through out the seasons, the Fuji Q amusement park, boat tours and the museum of art.
+There are hot spring baths "Onsen," different Festivals offered throughout the seasons, the Fuji Q amusement park, boat tours and art museums.
 Lake Kawaguchi is a great base to climb Mt.
 Fuji if that was on your list.
-Near by you'll also find Aokigara also known as the sea of trees or suicide forest and different caves systems to explore.
+Nearby you'll find Aokigara, also known as the sea of trees or suicide forest, and different cave systems to explore.

 Days 7 & 8 --